The Daylilie backstory

 Broader shoulders are often associated with a V-shaped back

 There is a common misconception that those with broader shoulders must have a larger bust.
-For us, when we found bras that fit our shoulders and lats, the cups were too big.
+For me, when I found bras that fit my shoulders and lats, the cups were too big.
 When the cups fit, the band dug in.
-It was a constant tradeoff—and we were left choosing between compressive (and flattening) sports bras that feel restrictive for everyday wear or bralettes that feel too junior.
+It was a constant tradeoff—and I was left choosing between compressive (and flattening) sports bras that feel restrictive for everyday wear or bralettes that feel too junior.

 Band too tight